Best Online Degrees in: Educational Technology

 A sampling of careers in educational technology include instructional coordinators/designers, training and development specialists, curriculum designers, course editors, and multimedia specialists.
 Numerous industries seek training and development specialists who can design effective learning experiences and training programs for their personnel.
 Of course, many graduates of these programs go on to implement educational technology in K-12 classrooms as teachers, or even specialize as technology teachers.
 With appropriate experience, education, and licensure, individuals with a background in educational technology may also qualify for certain administrative careers at school districts, such as director of technology, a position that entails development and oversight of district-wide technology plans.

-Training and development specialists earned an estimated median yearly salary of $55,150 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
-With experience, training and development specialists may advance to positions in training and development management, where median salaries were $89,170 as of May 2010, the BLS noted.
+Training and development specialists earned an estimated median yearly salary of $55,150, according to the U.S. Bureau of Labor Statistics (BLS).
+With experience, training and development specialists may advance to positions in training and development management, where median salaries were $89,170, the BLS noted.